jeremyButtler/bioTools/README.md

         sam file
       - can do sam file to sam file or by ref
     - not best program, but part of a bigger plan
-  - clustSam (fluDI/freezeTB):
+  - edClust (fluDI/freezeTB):
     - current module working on (probably will not be very good)
-    - try to cluster reads by a profiling step
+    - try to cluster reads by edit distance
-    - uses edDist for quick sorting, then builds a SNP/ large indel profile to pull reads out by
   - adjMap (fluDI/freezeTB):
     - adjust mapping coordinates to a new reference
       - reference and reads must be sam files